esveo/react-workshop-material/README.md

 We will write a very simple form library to show case the possibilities of compound components.

+### Error handling

+How to handle errors in synchronous and asynchronous code.
+How can we add type safety to errors?

 ### WebSockets: Typesafe Protocols & imperative APIs

 Live Chat component, that connects to a running web socket.